Rail transport in New Zealand: Wellington

 The Wellington suburban network has five lines: Johnsonville, Kapiti, Melling, Hutt Valley and Wairarapa.
 In 1938, Wellington became the second city (after the Christchurch service to Lyttelton) to have electric suburban trains, and from 1970 to 2014 was the only city with them.

 From July 2016, the services have been operated by Transdev Wellington.
 Prior to Transdev, KiwiRail's Tranz Metro division held the contract.
 Wellington's suburban rolling stock consists of electric multiple units, with diesel locomotive-hauled carriage trains used on the Wairarapa service.
 All of the rolling stock (except the diesel locomotives) is owned by Greater Wellington Rail Limited, a subsidiary of Greater Wellington Regional Council.
 Transdev Wellington contracts KiwiRail to provide and operate the required diesel locomotives.

 Auckland

-Auckland's network consists of four lines: Southern, Eastern, Western and Onehunga.
+Auckland's network consists of three lines: South City (S-C), East West (E-W) and Onehunga West (O-W).
 All services on these lines are provided by AM class electric trains, the conversion from diesel being completed by the end of 2015 with the exception of a then-non-electrified section of track between Papakura and Pukekohe, where a diesel train shuttle service operated.
 The Papakura to Pukekohe section was electrified in 2024 and reopened to the public in 2025.
 Auckland One Rail operates the electric trains on behalf of Auckland Transport (AT).
-In recent years the mothballed Onehunga Branch was reopened (2010) and a new line was built (Manukau Branch, opened April 2012).
+In 2010 the mothballed Onehunga Branch was reopened and in April 2012 a newly built line, Manukau Branch, was opened on April 2012.
 Recent major projects include electrification of the Auckland suburban network and the building of the City Rail Link.
 Most Auckland rolling stock is owned by AT, which funds and coordinates all services.